7 Ways An HR Consultant Can Help Your Organization

 Our Two-Cents on Assessments

-At Samaritan Business Consulting, we generally recommend the Activity Vector Assessment (AVA) and the 16 Personality Factor (16pf) for hiring.
+At Samaritan Consulting Group, we generally recommend the Activity Vector Assessment (AVA) and the 16 Personality Factor (16pf) for hiring.
 Both of these assessments reveal helpful information that may not be discovered through interviews.

 For the development of current employees or teambuilding, the DiSC profile, Myers-Briggs Personality Type Indicator and our 360-Degree Feedback are a good fit.